 It is the policy of the Health Science Center to inform students of their scholastic standing in keeping with the following designations: Good Standing, Scholastic Probation and Scholastic Suspension.

-The Southern Association of Colleges and Schools requires that each institution clearly define and publish its policy regarding suspension and readmission of students for academic reasons.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires that each institution clearly define and publish its policy regarding suspension and readmission of students for academic reasons.

 I. Graduate and Professional Programs

 Students in graduate and post-baccalaureate professional programs follow their academic programs’ standards for being in good academic standing.
 Please refer to the academic policies and standards in each school for more details.

 II.
 Undergraduate Programs

 An undergraduate student who maintains minimum 2.00 standards of progress cumulative and term grade point averages will be in good academic standing.

 A. Scholastic Probation

 An undergraduate student whose standards of progress cumulative or term grade point average is below 2.00 at the end of an enrollment period is placed on scholastic probation.
 This student may continue on scholastic probation by achieving a minimum standard of progress term grade point average of 2.00 at the end of the enrollment period.
 This student is removed from scholastic probation when the standards of progress cumulative and term grade point averages are 2.00 or above.